top of page

 I am extremely excited to announce that starting from December 2025, I will transition into the role of Assistant Professor in Global Change Ecology at Virginia Tech.
 I am looking forward to working alongside my colleagues at the Department of Forest Resources and Environmental Conservation (FREC) and at the Invasive Species Collaborative (ISC) to tackle a wide range of fascinating research questions!

-Seminar at Purdue
+Seminar at New York University

 Hannes P.T.
 De Deurwaerder